wyklq/ruststrap/README.md

 2) target specification under src/librustc_back/target, which includes two files - one new target triplet definition, and one loading control
 3) usually some os/arch/target related changes under src/libstd/os

+Only this file, and the files under amd64 directories are needed.
+The ARM information is only for reference.

 # License

 All the scripts/patches in this repository are licensed under the MIT license.